Why Couples Therapy Works

 In couples counseling I'll help you both identify the patterns that pull you apart - those moments when one of you withdraws, or lashes out, or goes numb - and we learn what’s really happening underneath.

-Through this work, you will both begin to:
+Through this work, you will both learn to:

 -